-Eth2 Staking Returns
+ETH Staking Returns

 A substantial benefit of staking ETH is the opportunity to generate passive income on crypto assets.
 A validator generates ETH rewards for honestly performing duties and growing the network.
 Each duty performed generates a fraction of ETH, which over time can turn into substantial returns.
-The amount of ETH a validator generates depends on validator performance and the total number of active Eth2 validators.
+The amount of ETH a validator generates depends on validator performance and the total number of active validators.
 Early adopters will be incentivized with higher potential returns.
 Estimates suggest anywhere between 15-18% annual percentage yield (APY) during the first year of staking, and 8-10% the following year.
-Check out our staking calculator to estimate your Eth2 staking returns.
+Check out our staking calculator to estimate your ETH staking returns.

-Eth2 Staking Services
+ETH Staking Services

-Types of Eth2 Staking Services
+Types of Ethereum Staking Services